thecheapstore/vredeburg/src/posts/weryze.md

 ---
 title: "WeRyze"
 description: "RYZE nicotine gums are not for use by minors, non-users of tobacco products, and those who are allergic to nicotine.
-Information provided on this website does not constitute medical advice.
-Please contact a registered medical practitioner prior to determining whether or not to use, or continue the use of, RYZE nicotine gums."
+Information provided...."
-date: 2024-08-17T04:20
+date: 2024-08-17T04:40
 thumb: "ganga.webp"
 tags:
     - health